KoesGroup/Snakemake_plant_methylSeekR/README.md

 ## Conda environment

 First, you need to create an environment for the use of Snakemake with [Conda package manager](https://conda.io/docs/using/envs.html).
-1. Create a virtual environment named "atacseq" from the `global_env.yaml` file with the following command: `conda env create --name BSanalysis --file ~/envs/global_env.yaml`
+1. Create a virtual environment named "BSanalysis" from the `global_env.yaml` file with the following command: `conda env create --name BSanalysis --file ~/envs/global_env.yaml`
 2. Then, activate this virtual environment with `conda activate BSanalysis`

-The Snakefile will then take care of installing and loading the packages and softwares required by each step of the pipeline.
+The Snakefile will then take care of installing and loading the packages and software required by each step of the pipeline.

 ## Configuration file
 The `~/configs.yaml` file specifies the sample list (sample.tsv), the genomic reference fasta file to use, the directories to use, etc. This file is then used to build parameters in the main `Snakefile`.

 ## Snakemake execution
-The Snakemake pipeline/workflow management system reads a master file (often called `Snakefile`) to list the steps to be executed and defining their order.
+The Snakemake pipeline/workflow management system reads a master file (often called `Snakefile`) to list the steps to be executed and defines their order.
 It has many rich features.
 [More info on snakemake](https://snakemake.readthedocs.io/en/stable/).

 ## Samples